TheJare/Econ_fb/README.md

 ## Attributions
 Based on my hazy memory of a little Flash experiment I saw a while ago, not sure who made it (could be 2D Boy?)

-- Client: Uses jQuery and Flot
+- Client: Uses jQuery, Flot and EJS
-- Server: NodeJS, Express and EJS.
-Probably MongoDB soon for game persistance
+- Server: NodeJS, Express, EJS and MongoDB (experimental)
 - And of course Facebook docs and JS SDK.